Etymology of electricity: Entry into English

+Electrism

+In some works, electrism and electricity were used synonymously.
+Another 1890 publication suggested the word electricity for the force and electrism for the study thereof.

 "Quantity of electricity"

 The term quantity of electricity was once common in scientific publications.
 It appears frequently in the writings of Franklin, Faraday, Maxwell, Millikan, and J. J. Thomson, and was even occasionally used by Einstein.

 However, over the last hundred years the term electricity has been used by electric utility companies and the general public in a non-scientific way.
 Today the vast majority of publications no longer refer to electricity as meaning electric charge.
 Instead they speak of electricity as electromagnetic energy.
 The definition has drifted even further, and many authors now use the word electricity to mean electric current (amperes), energy flow (watts), electrical potential (volts), or electric force.
 Others refer to any electrical phenomena as kinds of electricity.

 These multiple definitions are probably the reason that quantity of electricity has fallen into disfavor among scientists.
 Physics textbooks no longer define quantity of electricity or flow of electricity.
 Quantity of electricity is now regarded as an archaic usage, and it has slowly been replaced by the terms charge of electricity, then quantity of electric charge, and today simply charge.
 Since the term electricity has increasingly become corrupted by contradictions and unscientific definitions, today's experts instead use the term charge to remove any possible confusion.